Mine-Dimensions/the-spamton-quote-database/README.md

 ### Escape

-- DON'T FORGET TO \[Like and Subscribe\] FOR MORE \[Hyperlink Blocked\]!
+- DON'T FORGET TO \[Transparency Act\] FOR MORE \[File Redacted\]!

 ---

-- MANSION...
+- WHITE HOUSE...
 BASEMENT!
 FIND IT!!

 ---

 - YOU'RE LEAVING!?
-WHAT ABOUT MY DISK!?!?
+WHAT ABOUT MY HAT!?!?

 ### Buy